nobanya/Log-Analysis-Portfolio/README.md

 ## About Me

-As a SOC Analyst, I presented my projects by showing how I combined real‑world defensive skills with practical, hands‑on learning, both in my own work and in the training experiences I shared with others.
+As a SOC Analyst, I presented my projects by showing how I combined real world defensive skills with practical, hands on learning, both in my own work and in the training experiences I shared with others.
 Connect with me for more updates and resources:

 [![LinkedIn](https://img.icons8.com/fluent/48/000000/linkedin.png)](https://www.linkedin.com/in/)

-Feel free to reach out with any questions or feedback.
-Happy learning!
+This work is intended to be shared with recruiters and hiring managers as evidence of hands on experience rather than purely theoretical knowledge.

-## License
+---

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+*Note: These projects are based on publicly available learning material and were independently completed and documented as part of my personal cybersecurity portfolio.*